courtesy of AHIMSA SILK

 Conventional silk require boiling cocoons in order to make them soft and ready for being reeled.
 It is possible only when silk moths are remaining inside of cocoons and therefore cocoons are not broken yet.

 However, peace silk cannot be reeled as a single thread.
 The cocoons used for producing peace silk are broken because silk moths emerge from them.
 Therefore, peace silk, like other short fibers including cotton and wool, is made by spinning.
-Since it is spun as fiber rather than reeled as yarn, peace silk is softer and warmer.
+Since it is spun as fiber rather than reeled as yarn, peace silk is is softer and warmer but with a more subtle sheen - not the satin look that most people are familiar with.

 Gathering cocoons, spinning, weaving...
 Peace silk production is entirely by hand.